MinhazMinu/recipe-app-api/step_by_step_documentation/08 Configure Database/01 Database Architechture Overview.md

 *   Volumes

     -   its how use _persistent data_ on docker compose
-    -   This allow us to Maps _directory8_ inside the container to _local machine_
+    -   This allow us to Maps _directory_ inside the container to _local machine_

     ```yml
     db: